calipho-sib/nextprot-docs/help/learn-protein-lists.md

 ##Creating a list

-There are four ways to create a list:
+There are three ways to create a list:

-1. Select "Create New List" and **enter a list** of neXtProt accession numbers (start with NX_).
+1. Select "Create New List".
+Manually **enter a list** or **upload one or more files** with accession numbers. neXtProt (starting with NX_) and/or UniProtKB accession numbers are accepted.
+If an invalid accession number is present, an error message is displayed and the list is not created.
-2. Select "Create New List" and **upload a file** with a list of neXtProt accession numbers.
-3. Save the results of a query as a list (see below).
+2. Save the results of a query as a list (see below).
-4. Combining lists (see Managing lists below).
+3. Combining lists (see Managing lists below).

 ##Save the results of a query as a list